What is the best deep dish pizza joint in Chicago?

 Maybe it’s for the better, I’d hate to blur out details because the video got too sexy.
 Showing you how they smother that naked crust with a layer of liquid crimson sauce like a velvet dress could be R-rated…

 Tucked away in the bottom part of a hotel was surprising for a legendary place like itself.
 When you enter in, there is no graffiti craziness here.
 I get it.
 A little more low-key, a little more classic.
-I like a girl who appreciates those things so I was getting excited.

 My waitress, with hair as big as her marvelous smile, took my order.
 Classic “stuffed deep dish” was boldly advertised on the menu which had me thinking this deep dish wasn’t as shy as I thought.